Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/9-secure-boot.md

 > 2. As of 2019.1, U-Boot does not perform a secure authenticated loading of Linux.
 Instead of U-Boot, FSBL loads the Linux images to a memory address and then uses U-Boot to jump to that memory address.

- This tutorial demonstrates assembling the binaries that are created using [MPSoC Design Example 1][1] in a boot image with all the security features enabled.
+ This tutorial demonstrates assembling the binaries that are created using [Design Example 1: Using GPIOs, Timers, and Interrupts](./7-design1-using-gpio-timer-interrupts.md) in a boot image with all the security features enabled.
 This section also shows how a PL bitstream can be added as a part of the secure boot flow.
-Follow the information in this chapter until [Modifying the Build Settings][2] to create all the necessary files and then switch back.
+Follow the information in this chapter until [Modifying the Build Settings](./7-design1-using-gpio-timer-interrupts.md#modifying-the-build-settings) to create all the necessary files and then switch back.

  Enabling the security features in boot image is done in two different